Europe

 BilbaoGuggenheim

-Bilbao: Your Superior Travel Guide to the Heart of the Basque Country
+Bilbao: Your Superior Travel Guide to Spain’s Basque Country

 Bilbao, a Spanish city in the North, is waiting to be unraveled!
 After living in Bilbao for almost a year, I have fallen in love with this part of the basque country.
 Living in Bilbao is incredible, and it is definitely a place worth visiting.
 Whether you are passing through or it is your destination, there is a ton to do in this magical place!
 Bilbao has everything you may want – a city, mountains, beaches, and easy transportation to nearby places.
 It also cherishes the Basque culture which is an essential aspect of Northern Spain.
 Along with its rich culture, it has incredible architecture and an important history.
 One of the most iconic landmarks in Bilbao is the Guggenheim Museum, designed by architect Frank Gehry.
 This avant-garde museum is celebrated for its titanium-clad structure and houses a remarkable collection of contemporary art.
 The art museum is one of the must-do experiences when visiting this part of the Basque Country.
 Start planning your trip to Bilbao today!
 Where to Stay in Bilbao There are a lot of wonderful places to stay in Bilbao, but there are specific areas that will likely lead to a more enriching experience!
 The area for your accommodation depends on what you want to experience during your visit, it may be a fútbol game, concert, or you’re just passing through.
 Choosing where to stay in Bilbao also depends on your preferences, budget, and your goals.
 Casco Viejo (Old Town): This historic neighborhood is full of charm with its narrow streets, colorful buildings, and lively atmosphere.
 Casco Viejo is always hustling and bustling and there’s a good chance you will find a live basque street performance.
 This is a pretty popular area for tourists!
 Staying here puts you close to many of Bilbao’s top attractions, including a walk to the Guggenheim Museum and the Santiago Cathedral.
 There’s a large range of accommodation options from hotels to hostels.
 Below are my suggestions of places to stay in Casco Viejo: Hotels: Bilder Boutque Hotel, Hotel Tayko Bilbao, Sercotel Arenal Bilbao Hostel: Quartier Bilbao Hostel Ensanche (New Town): Ensanche offers a more modern and upscale atmosphere compared to the Old Town.
 This area includes Moyua, Abando, and Indautxu which is the other main area of the city of Bilbao.
 1. Abando has a popular shopping street and if you go over the bridge, you will be in Casco Viejo.
 Hotels: The Artist Grand Hotel of Art, Radisson Collection Bilbao Hostel: LATROUPE La Granja (Abando) – This is honestly the main hostel people stay in while in Bilbao!
 It’s very popular and is in a fantastic location!
 2. Moyua has wonderful restaurants as well as the Guggenheim Museum.
 Hotel Carlon is located in the Moyua Plaza.
 I see this as the center of Bilbao as this is the circle that breaks into 8 different directions.
 It feels like it brings you to every part of the city and the metro is super close.
 On a nice day, the circle is busy with people soaking in the sun.
 Hotel: Hotel Carlton (Moyua) 3.
 Indautxu is located just west of the city center.
 It is a bustling neighborhood known for its shopping streets, restaurants, and nightlife.
 It’s a convenient area to stay in, but a longer walk to Casco Viejo.
 Hotels: Catalonia Gran Vía Bilbao (Indautxu), Hotel Ercilla de Bilbao (Indautxu) Overall, the Ensanche area is home to many shops, restaurants, and cultural institutions.
 It’s a great choice if you prefer a more contemporary setting and easy access to amenities.
 Note: In general, it is recommended to avoid the San Francisco area as that neighborhood has higher crime rates for robberies.
 When choosing accommodation, consider factors such as proximity to attractions, public transportation, dining options, and the overall atmosphere of the neighborhood.
 Additionally, read reviews and check amenities to ensure the accommodation meets your needs and preferences.
 When to Go to Bilbao The best time to visit Bilbao, Spain, largely depends on your preferences and what you hope to experience during your trip.
 Bilbao is known for its rainy weather and it’s important to know that there is always a chance of rain in this part of Spain.
 Here’s a general idea of what to expect for the different seasons: Spring (March to May): Spring is a delightful time to visit Bilbao, as the weather begins to warm up, and the city comes alive with blooming flowers and outdoor activities.
 Temperatures are mild, ranging from around 50°F to 68°F (10°C to 20°C), making it pleasant for sightseeing and exploring the city’s parks and gardens.
 There is still a large chance of rain, but on a sunny day, it is perfect to go on a hike or to the coast in Gexto.
 My sister visited in March and it rained a lot, but the temperature was perfect!
 Get a glimpse of her trip here.
 Summer (June to August): Summer is peak tourist season in Bilbao, thanks to its warm weather and lively atmosphere.
 Temperatures typically range from 68°F to 86°F (20°C to 30°C), making it perfect for outdoor activities and enjoying the city’s beaches along the coast.
 However, it can get crowded, and accommodation prices may be higher during this time.
 Fall (September to November): Fall is another excellent time to visit Bilbao, as the weather remains mild, and the summer crowds begin to dissipate.
 Temperatures range from around 59°F to 77°F (15°C to 25°C ), making it comfortable for exploring the city’s attractions and attending cultural events.
 Plus, you can experience the beauty of fall foliage in the surrounding countryside.
 This is honestly my favorite time in Bilbao.
 It was warm still in October in 2023.
 I was able to go to the beach and hike, while also not being overly hot and the city was not too crowded.
 Winter (December to February): Winter in Bilbao is relatively mild compared to other parts of Europe, but it can still be chilly and rainy.
 Temperatures typically range from 41°F to 59°F (5°C to 15°C).
 While

-Bilbao: Your Superior Travel Guide to the Heart of the Basque Country Read More »
+Bilbao: Your Superior Travel Guide to Spain’s Basque Country Read More »

 Naxos: Your Ultimate Guide to Greece’s Hidden Gem

 Naxos, the largest of the Cyclades islands in Greece, is a paradise waiting to be explored!
 From its breathtaking landscapes to its history and culture, Naxos offers travelers an unforgettable experience.
 The island of Naxos is a magical place!
-I am not exactly sure how I ended up with it on my list of places to go in Greece.
+I’m not exactly sure how I put it on my list of places to go in Greece.
 I had decided on an island hopping trip for my Spring Break in March and had asked my aunt if she wanted to join me.
 Luckily, her answer was yes, but she was more interested in sticking to fewer areas.
-We settled on Naxos and Athens.
+We chose Naxos and Athens.
 I fell in love with Naxos!!
 It felt magical before the plane even landed.
 Despite being one of the biggest islands in the Cyclades, I’ve heard a lot less about it than Santorini or Mykonos.
 I was panicking that I had ‘picked the wrong island’ before the plane landed.
 I learned that I actually picked the BEST island to visit!
-Petros, with Naxos Premium, picked us up from the tiny airport.
+Arriving to Naxos Petros, with Naxos Premium, picked us up from the tiny airport.
 It’s a TINY airport.
 You can also take a ferry.
 In my opinion, it depends on the timing, price, and whether you get seasick.
 Our circumstances led us to choose flying instead.
 Petros was a light of a person to guide us on our trip!
 His role was similar to a concierge at a hotel, but Naxos Premium works with all the luxury hotels on the island.
 After spending 4 full days on the island, I would highly recommend it to anyone.
 Read more for a comprehensive guide to making the most of your time on this enchanting island!
 Where to Stay in Naxos Avgoustos Suites We stayed at Avgoustos Suites which was beyond incredible!
 The views from the room are incomparable to anything else in this world.
 We had a window view of the Aegean Sea as well as a hot tub, lounge chairs, and a table on the patio.
-Although there are many activities you can do in Naxos, we were making this part of our trip our relaxation time.
+Although there are many activities you can do in Naxos, we decided to make this part of our trip relaxation time.
 We still did sprinkle in a few activities each day.
 This boutique hotel has 4 rooms and sits on top of a family-owned restaurant.
 It’s a 5-minute walk from crystal clear waters and has the most relaxing aesthetic you could ask for.
 If you’re heading to Naxos, this hotel is where you want to stay.
 It’s removed from the city, but it allows you to be in a separate space from the tourists.
-Granted, we were technically visiting in the off-season before it was busy.
+Granted, we technically visited in the off-season before it was busy.
 Despite being there at the end of March, the weather was in our favor and this was paradise.
 Endless Options If you do not align with the preferences of Avgoustos Suites with location, price, or service, Naxos offers a diverse range of accommodation options.
 There’s something for everyone from luxurious beachfront hotels (like Avgoustos Suites) to charming guesthouses nestled in traditional villages.
 Agios Prokopios and Agia Anna boast upscale resorts and boutique hotels for those seeking a luxurious retreat with sea views.
-Avgoustos Suites is located right on Agia Anna with boat rides and water views at your doorstep.
+Avgoustos Suites sits right on Agia Anna with boat rides and water views at your doorstep.
 Families and budget-conscious travelers may prefer the bustling town of Naxos Chora with its wide variety of affordable accommodations and vibrant atmosphere.
 Alternatively, immerse yourself in the authentic charm of the island by staying in picturesque villages like Apollonas or Filoti.
-These are where traditional guesthouses offer a glimpse into local life amidst breathtaking landscapes.
+Traditional guesthouses in these villages provide a glimpse into local life amidst breathtaking landscapes.
 During my time in Naxos, I only stayed at Avgoustos Suites so I recommend staying there, but there are numerous options to choose from so you can’t go wrong!
-When to Go to Naxos Naxos has a Mediterranean climate characterized by hot, dry summers and mild, wet winters, making it an ideal year-round destination.
+When to Go to Naxos Naxos enjoys a Mediterranean climate characterized by hot, dry summers and mild, wet winters, making it an ideal year-round destination.
 However, the best time to visit Naxos is during the spring and autumn months when the weather is pleasantly warm, shops and restaurants are open, and the crowds are fewer.
 This allows for a more relaxed and authentic experience.
-Note that many tourist experiences and restaurants will not be open during the ‘off-season.’
-I went the last week of March and there were limited options with tours and activities.
+Many tourist experiences and restaurants close during the ‘off-season.’
+I visited the last week of March and found limited options for tours and activities.
 Luckily, the weather was perfect and we appreciated that there were no crowds.
-In spring, from April to June, the island is filled with wildflowers, and temperatures are perfect for outdoor activities such as hiking, exploring ancient ruins, or lounging on the beaches.
-As follows, this is when more activities are available and is the beginning of the season.
-Autumn, from September to November, offers similar weather conditions, with the bonus of grape harvest festivals and cultural events showcasing the island’s rich heritage.
-While summer, from June to August, attracts the most visitors with its long sunny days and lively atmosphere, be prepared for higher temperatures and crowds, particularly in popular tourist areas.
-Our guide warned us that in the heart of the summer, the island is filled with people.
+In spring, from April to June, wildflowers fill the island, and temperatures are perfect for outdoor activities such as hiking, exploring ancient ruins, or lounging on the beaches.
+This period marks the beginning of the season with more activities available.
+Autumn, from September to November, provides similar weather conditions, plus grape harvest festivals and cultural events that showcase the island’s rich heritage.
+While summer, from June to August, attracts the most visitors with its long sunny days and lively atmosphere.
+Prepare for higher temperatures and crowds, particularly in popular tourist areas.
+Our guide told us that in the heart of the summer, the island fills with people.
 There are many boats that take day trips to Naxos as well so the island fills with life.
 Although it was the off-season, I loved being in Naxos at the end of March!
 Maybe I would have gone in early April if I wanted to do any cruise day trips, but it was perfect for rest and relaxation.
 Be sure to research when you prefer to go, what hotels are open, and what activities are available.
 Why You Should Go to Naxos I am biased as Naxos is the only Greek island I visited, but I still believe everyone should experience the magic there.
 Naxos captivates visitors with its beauty, history, and diverse landscapes, offering many experiences.
 History buffs will explore the island’s archaeological sites, including the iconic Portara, a massive marble doorway dating back to ancient times.
 Nature lovers can embark on scenic hikes through valleys, rugged mountains, and hidden gorges.
 You can discover hidden chapels, Venetian towers, and quaint villages along the way.
+With over 40 stunning beaches scattered along its coastline, Naxos is a paradise for everyone!
+Its crystal-clear waters and excellent conditions

 Naxos: Your Ultimate Guide to Greece’s Hidden Gem Read More »